bestia-dev/password_security_recovery/README.md

 - the "service" is like a house
 - the username is like a specific door in that house
-- the password is like the key for that door for that house
+- the password is like the key to that door of that house

+Many synonyms for password mean roughly the same thing: passkey, passcode, passphrase, ...
+These words are not exclusive for only one security technique, but often they are used to make soft distinctions around different techniques.

 ## Good practice